dat-ecosystem/dat/README.md

 ### Downloading

 Start downloading by running the `clone` command.
 This creates a folder, downloads the content and metadata, and a `.dat` folder inside.
-Once you started the download, you can resume using `clone` or the other download commands.
+Once you started the download, you can resume at any time.

 ```
 dat clone <link> [<dir>] [--temp]